chriskrycho/v5.chriskrycho.com/site/pages/about.md

 ### An occasional composer

 In high school and college, I studied and practiced musical composition, mostly in a neoclassical/neoromantic vein.
 Since graduating college, I have composed relatively little, but it remains a delight when I get a chance to do it.
 I composed the processional for my own wedding as well as both of my little sisters’ weddings and the themes for all of my podcasts, and actually have a few things actively in work (if on the back burner).
-You can check out a limited sample of my work (which I hope to expand soon, for the curious if nothing else) [on SoundCloud]
+You can check out a limited sample of my work (which I hope to expand soon, for the curious if nothing else) [on SoundCloud].

 [on SoundCloud]: https://soundcloud.com/chriskrycho/tracks